nvim-neorocks/lz.n/README.md

     - Intended for: Use by a `lz.n.Handler`
     - Description: This version should be used when working with `lz.n.Handler` instances to maintain referential transparency.
-      Each handler should have full authority over its internal state to prevent conflicts or multiple sources of truth.
+      Each handler has full authority over its internal state, ensuring it remains isolated and unaffected by external influences[^5], thereby preventing multiple sources of truth.
-      By using this stateless version, you ensure that the handler's internal state remains isolated and unaffected by external influences[^5].
 2. **Stateful version:**
     - Usage: `trigger_load(plugin: string | string[], opts?: lz.n.lookup.Opts)`
     - Intended for: Scenarios where handler state is unknown or inaccessible,